-The provisions co The provisions concerning freedom of expression and association u u Freedoms 2007 Thai Constitution UDHR ICCPR ECHR Expression Censorship of news or articles by a competent official before publication in a newspaper or other mass media shall not be made except during the time when the country is in a state of war; provided that it must be made by virtue of law enacted under the provisions of paragraph two.
+Freedome The provisions co The provisions concerning freedom of expression and association uo LICENOIIIS 2007 Thai Constitution UDHR ICCPR ECHR Expression Censorship of news or articles by a competent official before publication in a newspaper or other mass media shall not be made except during the time when the country is in a state of war; provided that it must be made by virtue of law enacted under the provisions of paragraph two.
 The owner of a newspaper or other mass media shall be a Thai national.
 No grant of money or other properties shall be made by the State as subsidies to private newspaper or other mass media.
-A person sl association, group, priva group, priva organizatior Governmen Governmen the same lib generally pr generally pr generally pr The restrict by virtue of the commor public order A person shall enjoy the liberty to unite and form an association, union, federation, co-operative, farmer group, private organization, non-governmental organization or any other group.
+Association Association Section 64 A person shall enjoy the liberty to unite and form an association, union, federation, co-operative, farmer group, private organization, non-governmental organization or any other group.
 Government officials and State officials shall enjoy the same liberty to association as other persons generally provided that the efficiency of State administration and the continuation of public services are not affect, as provided by law.
-The restriction on such liberty under paragraph one and paragraph two shall not be imposed except by virtue of law specifically enacted for protecting the common interests of the public, maintaining public order or good morals or preventing economic Everyone has the right to freedom of peaceful assembly and association.
-Everyone shall have the right to freedom of association with others, including the right to form and join trade unions for the protection of his interests.
-No restrictions may be placed on the exercise of this right other than those which are prescribed by law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of the rights and freedoms of others.
-This article shall not prevent the imposition of lawful restrictions on members of the armed forces and of the police in their exercise of this Leveryone shall have the right to freedom of association with others, including the right to form and join trade unions for the protection of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests.
-Low restrictions may be placed on the exercise of his interests of a democratic society in the interests of a democratic society in the interests of a democratic society in the interests of a democratic society in the interests of a not the protection of the rights and freedoms of others.
-This article shall not prevent the imposition of lawful restrictions on members of the armed forces and of the colice in their exercise of this restrictions on the exercise of these of the solice in their exercise of this are their exercise of the armed forces and of the nolice in their exercise of this are armed and the onlice in their exercise of the armed the solice in their exercise of the armed the armed to the armed to the armed to the exercise of this armed to the armed to the exercise of the armed to the armed to the armed to the armed to the armed to the armed to the armed to the armed to the armed to the armed to the ar right.
+The restriction on such liberty under paragraph one and paragraph two shall not be imposed except by virtue of law specifically enacted for protecting the common interests of the public, maintaining public order or good morals or preventing economic monopoly.
+Article 20 Everyone has the right to freedom of peaceful assembly and association.
+1. Everyone shall have the right to freedom of association with others, including the right to form and join trade unions for the protection of his interests.
+2. No restrictions may be placed on the exercise of this right other than those which are prescribed by law and which are necessary in a democratic society in the interests of national security or public safety, public order (ordre public), the protection of public health or morals or the protection of the rights and freedoms of others.
+This article shall not prevent the imposition of lawful restrictions on members of the armed forces and of the police in their exercise of this right.
+Artide 11 1.
+Everyone has the right to freedom of peaceful assembly and to freedom of association with others, including the right to form and to join trade unions for the protection of his interests.
+2. No restrictions shall be placed on the exercise of these rights other than such as are prescribed by law and are necessary in a democratic society in the interests of national security or public safety, for the prevention of disorder or crime, for the protection of health or morals or for the protection of the rights and freedoms of others.
+This Article shall not prevent the imposition of lawful restrictions on the exercise of these rights by members of the